 In many cases the answer to this question is that it doesn’t matter.
 Providing a teen or young adult with help and support in a wilderness program is an intervention to prevent further troubles as well as to reverse destructive patterns already present.
 Wilderness therapy is relatively short-term and can also provide parents with an assessment to find out whether, and what kind of support they will need going forward.
 Many times parents struggle to see the forest through the trees and consulting with a professional may help them to get clear about their teen's or young adult's issues and needs.
 An Independent Educational Consultant (therapeutic placement specialists) or a therapist that is informed about wilderness therapy may help them acquire the clarity they need to find confidence in their decision.
 Our Admissions Counselors can recommend professionals or you can visit the Independent Educational Consultant Website for a list of names in your area.

-Enrollment typically lasts between nine and 10 weeks.
+Enrollment typically lasts an average of nine to 12 weeks.
 Parents have weekly phone calls with their Therapist at Evoke to help them plan the discharge date and address aftercare needs.
 We are committed to selecting an intentional length of stay and empowering parents to discover what will work best for their teen or young adult and the family.

 Weekly phone calls will focus on progress, assessment, and aftercare planning.
 Each participant’s situation is considered when making recommendations regarding length-of-stay and graduation.
 This discussion and decision is between Therapists and parents; and in the case of young adults, they will become a part of the discussions regarding length of stay.